Customer Relationship Management

 Contacts can have one of three Roles: Lead, Prospect or Client.
 Basically a Lead is a potential Client; a Prospect is a Contact whom has expressed interest in your service/product but is not yet committed; and a Client is officially a paying customer.
 Only Prospects and Clients can access the Portal.

 Many businesses work with Companies rather than individual Contacts.
 Enabling Company First Mode in your account will associate your Projects, Invoices, and other Portal assets with a Company.
 Each Company is assigned a Primary Contact which can be changed at any time.

 MORE INFO > Company First Mode

-Begin by adding a Contact.
-You can choose their role during the setup process.
+Begin by adding a Contact to your platform.
+You can choose their Role during the setup process.
 You can also create test Contacts, and set Contacts to Inactive if necessary.

 MORE INFO > Adding Contacts

 You can also recruit new Contacts with CRM Intake Forms.
 This allows Contacts to self-register by filling out a form on a website.
 You can customize the form any way you'd like; you can even add your own custom fields.

 MORE INFO > CRM Intake Forms

 Perhaps your business model requires Contacts to pay a fee before accessing the Portal.
 If that's the case, Paid Portal Access can easily be put into place.
 You can even set up Recurring Payments if a One-Time Payment isn't what you need.